 To make it even more confusing, an increasing number of U.S. labels also deduct fiber from total counts, too.
 Many nuts do this, but so do premium chocolates.
 For example, despite fact that most labels for walnuts usually list "3 grams total carbohydrate, 3 grams fiber" walnuts are not a zero carb treat!
 They contain about 2 grams of carbohydrate per ounce.

 In 2008 a brief scan of supermarket labels revealed that the habit of listing total carbohydrates with the fiber already deducted had spread to many common foods.
-I found this to be true on squash labels and bean labels.
-Hardly premium European imports!
+I found this to be true on the labels of canned squash and beans, which are hardly premium European imports!

-How To Detect if Fiber is Already Deducted on a LabelIf you have any doubt about whether to deduct fiber, a simple solution is this.
+How To Detect if Fiber and/or Other Substances are Already Deducted on a LabelIf you have any doubt about whether fiber or other ingredients in a food contributes significant carbohydrates to your diet, a simple solution is this.
 Use a "hidden carb calculator."

 There are many on the web including some freeware you can download to your computer.
 Here is one: